aman-2482/aman-travel-blog/src/content/blog/ai-agents-for-small-business-2026.md

 - Set a human approval step.
 - Review outputs for one week before scaling.

+## Pilot success criteria

+Define success in advance, such as a 30 percent reduction in response time or a specific error-rate threshold.
+Clear targets reduce debate and speed decisions.
+Document the baseline so improvements are easy to verify.

 ## FAQ

 ### Can AI agents replace human staff?